gearnode/privatebin/README.md

 # Abstract
 I am a big privatebin user, and I never found a clean CLI to deal with it.
-It why I decided to built this project to simplify my day to day workflow.
+It why I decided to build this project to simplify my day-to-day workflow.

 # Install